elastic/elasticsearch/README.md

 ### Transport security

-By default this plugin uses HTTP for all API calls to AWS endpoints.
-If you wish to configure HTTPS you can set `cloud.aws.protocol` in the elasticsearch config.
+By default this plugin uses HTTPS for all API calls to AWS endpoints.
+If you wish to configure HTTP you can set `cloud.aws.protocol` in the elasticsearch config.
 You can optionally override this setting per individual service
 via: `cloud.aws.ec2.protocol` or `cloud.aws.s3.protocol`.

 ```
 cloud:
     aws:
-        protocol: http
+        protocol: https
         s3:
-            protocol: https
+            protocol: http
         ec2:
-            protocol: http
+            protocol: https
 ```

 ### Region